 - Choose which calendar to add the imported events to.
 By default, events will be imported into your primary calendar.

 - Click Import.

-If you're using a ZIP file, find it on your computer and open it.
-You'll see ICS files for each of your calendars.
-Take the individual files out of the ZIP file, and import each ICS file individually.
+If you have a .zip file, find it on your computer and open it.
+You'll find .ics files for each of your calendars.
+Take the individual files out of the .zip file, and import each .ics file individually.

-Note: Repeating events might not show up that way if you import them from a CSV file, but they'll be on your calendar as a series of one-time events.
+Repeating events might not show up that way if you import them from a .csv file, but they'll be on your calendar as a series of one-time events.

-You can import CSV (Comma Separated Values) files into Google Calendar.
-If you get an error while importing a CSV file, you might be able to fix the formatting.
+You can import .csv (comma separated values) files into Google Calendar.
+If you get an error when you import a .csv file, you might be able to fix the formatting.